sukhijab/sukhijab.github.io/_projects/sombrl.md

 | Dreamer-Optimistic     | 46.32 +/- 0.34 min (Time per 100k steps, 5 ensembles, GPU: NVIDIA GeForce RTX 4090)                    |

 ### SOMBRL enables sample-efficient online learning on HW!
 We also apply SOMBRL on a real-world HW experiment.
 Here the task for the agent is to perform a drifting manneuver and park the highly dynamic RC car.
 The reward for this task is sparse.
-We compare SOMBRL to the SOTA model-based RL baseline: [SimFSVGD][simfsvgd],
+We compare SOMBRL to the SOTA model-based RL baseline: [SimFSVGD][simfsvgd].
+Due to its naive exploration [SimFSVGD][simfsvgd] gets stuck at a local optima whereas SOMBRL finds the optimal solution.
 <div style="text-align: center;">
 <img src="/assets/slides/sombrl/rccar_montage.gif" width="720"/>
 </div>